The Oakland Community Land Trust (CLT):

 Our goals are to have 50 CLT properties by 2022, 100 properties long-term, and to increase owner-occupancy to 50% in our target areas.
 We believe that sustaining a critical mass of homeowners and providing affordable housing is the best thing we can do to preserve Oakland’s quality of life for the long term.

-Our first renovated home is currently for sale at a price affordable to a low- to moderate-income buyer.
+There are currently two houses in the CLT and two homes for sale (see below).
 OPDC owns or has sales agreements for several other properties in Oakland that we will renovate and sell as part of the CLT.
 We are actively fundraising for capital and operating funds from Oakland institutions, public agencies, foundations, etc. and we are continuing to reach out to residents to spread the word about the CLT and get feedback.

 CLT Homes for Sale